 Instead, he has opened himself to the accusation that he is seeking to protect the Government from further humiliation.
 The injunction thus becomes the latest in a list of half-hearted attempts at censorship, such as Tony Blair's bid to prevent the Daily Mirror revealing his alleged conversation with George W. Bush over bombing al-Jazeera.
 We should by now have learnt from the United States, where the Supreme Court will always presume in favour of free speech.
-The prime test case was that of the Pentagon Papers, when the Nixon the accusation that he is seeking to over vietiam constitute a finear to national security, on the ground that other nations would no longer trust the US to keep its secrets.
+The prime test case was that of the Pentagon Papers, when the Nixon the accusation that he is seeking to other national security, on the ground that other nations would no longer trust the US to keep its secrets.
+The Supreme Court threw out that case and The New York Times published the results.
+It was a far bottor advection part for American bubished the results.
+It was a far better advertisement for American self-confidence than a cover-up.
+Today no one can recollect much of what was in the Pentagon Papers; but the failed attempt to suppress them is still remembered.
+Challewighting interfering